-1. All owners and residents of Community shall comply with all the provisions of the Articles of Incorporation, Declaration of Covenants, Conditions and Restrictions, the By-Laws and all Rules and Regulations.
-Failure to comply with the aforementioned documents shall be grounds for an action to recover damages or for injunctive relief, for suspension of voting rights, for foreclosure of liens or any other legal or equitable relief deemed appropriate.
+All owners and residents of Valley Springs Community shall comply with all the provisions of the Articles of Incorporation, Declarations, or Covenants, Conditions and Restrictions.
+Failure to comply with the aforementioned documents shall be grounds for an action to recover damages or for injunctive relief, for suspension or voting rights, for foreclosure of liens or any other legal or equitable relief deemed appropriate.

-an appeal must be submitted in writing within fifteen days In the event any rule or regulation of the Community Homeowners Association is violated, the owner shall be notified of the violation by certified mail, return receipt requested.
+In an event any rule or regulation of the Community Homeowners Association is violated, the owner shall be notified of the violation by certified mail, return receipt requested.
 Notice shall be sent to the address shown on the books of the Management Agent.

-- 2. If the owner is a non-resident, a copy of the violation notice shall also be sent to the tenant, at the unit address, by first class mail. - 3.
-The owner shall have the right to appeal any violation citation.
+- 2. If the owner is a non-resident, a copy of the violation notice shall also be sent to the tenant, at the unit address, by first class mail. - The owner shall have the right to appeal any violation citation.
 The request for appeal must be submitted in writing, and received in the offices of the Management Agent within fifteen (15) days of receipt of the violation notice. - 4.
-In any instance where the violation presents a health or safety hazard, the Management Agent may take immediate action, at the owner's expense, to correct the violation.
-Notification to the owner of the action taken and the costs incurred will be made by certified mail, return receipt requested. - 5.
-In the event the owner does not bring the violation into compliance within fifteen (15) days, or submit a request for appeal within fifteen (15) days of the date receipt of the violation, the Board of Directors may proceed with enforcement procedures as indicated in the Declaration of Covenants, Conditions & Restrictions.
+In any instance where the violation presents as health or safety hazard, the Management Agent may take immediate action, at the owner's expense, to correct the violation.
+Notification of the owner of the action taken and the cost incurred will be made by certified mail, return receipt requested. - 5.
+In the event the owner does not bring the violation into compliance within fifteen (15) days, or submit a request for appeal within fifteen (15) days of the date receipt of violation, the Board of Directors may proceed with enforcement procedures as indicated in the Declaration of Covenants, Conditions, & Restrictions.

-Please note that failure of the Architectural Control Committee to enforce any provision, covenant, restriction, or rule and regulation shall in no event be deemed a waiver of the right to do so thereafter.
+Please note that failure of the Architectural Control Committee to enforce any provision, covenant, restriction, or rule and regulations shall in no event be deemed a waiver of the right to do so thereafter.

-Right of Entry

-As stated in the Declaration of Covenants, Conditions & Restrictions, "There is hereby granted a blanket easement to the Association, its directors, officers, agents and employees, to any manager employed by or on behalf of the Association, and to all police, fire, ambulance personnel and all similar persons to enter upon the Property in the exercise of the functions provided by this Declaration and the Articles, Bylaws and rules of the Association in the event of emergencies and in performance of governmental functions."
+Right of Entry: As stated in the Declaration of Covenants, Conditions and Restrictions, "There is hereby granted a blanket easement to the Association, its directors, officers, agents, and employees, to any manager employed by or on behalf of the Association, and to all police, fire, ambulance personnel and all similar persons to enter upon the Property in the exercise of the functions provided by the Declaration and the Articles, Bylaws, and rules of the Association in the event of emergencies and in the performance of governmental functions.".

-SECTION VII
+Section VII - Guidelines.

-Guidelines

-- contact "Miss Utility" before digging - It is the homeowner's responsibility to secure proper building permits and to ensure that plans conform to county guidelines.
+It is the homeowner's responsibility to secure proper building permits and to ensure that plans confirm to count guidelines.